 Tomatoes and strawberries aren’t the only thing growing at Riverfront Farm.
-Last Thursday morning, the urban garden teemed with kids sporting Green Collar Job Corps T-shirts.
+On a recent Thursday morning, the urban garden teemed with kids sporting Green Collar Job Corps T-shirts.

 Green Collar Job Corps is the youth entrepreneurship and employment initiative of Project HOPE (Helping Our Young People Excel).
 “We’ve got 28 kids from ages 11 to 19 involved,” said board president Andrew Larson.
 “We’ve grown every year.”